DominusKelvin/dominuskelvin.dev/src/pages/blog/build-globally-price-locally.md

 More users, more feedback, more growth, more revenue.
 The constraint becomes an advantage.
 ![Revenue comparison by pricing strategy](/post-images/revenue-comparison-by-pricing-strategy.png)

+## Opt-In, Not Automatic

+I chose to make PPP pricing opt-in, rather than applying it automatically for every user.
+This wasn't just a technical decision, but a deliberate choice about how I want to interact with my customers and community.

+Here's why:

+- **Transparency and trust:** I want users to know exactly what they're paying and why.
+An opt-in makes the discount explicit, not hidden or mysterious.
+It feels like a fair offer, not a trick.
+- **Avoiding false positives:** Automatic detection can be wrong.
+VPNs, travel, or edge cases can misclassify users.
+Opt-in lets people self-identify if they need the discount, reducing support headaches and awkward conversations.
+- **Respect for dignity:** Some users may not want or need a discount, even if they're eligible.
+Opt-in gives them the choice, rather than assuming their financial situation.
+- **Business clarity:** It helps me track how many people are using PPP, how it's impacting revenue, and whether the program is working as intended.

+Ultimately, I want PPP to be a tool for accessibility, not a source of confusion or resentment.
+Opt-in puts the power in the user's hands, and that's the kind of relationship I want with my customers.

 ## "But People Will Cheat!"

 This is the first objection everyone raises.
 Wes addresses this directly: